seiies/finger/README.md

 For this rule both ```/news/``` and ```/NeWs/``` urls are identical.

 ###```Object|null rule.match(String url)```
 Matches the url to the rule.
-Returns the set of values according to described arguments
+Returns the set of values according to described arguments.

 ```js
 var rule = new Rule('/news/(<postId>/)?date');